Please help safeguard Graffham’s historic village church and parish

 Please help safeguard the future of St Giles and all it does in serving the Graffham community.
 Choose which of the five easy ways best suit you:

-- Online, currently for one-off donations only.
+- Online, for one-off donations or for giving a regular amount each month.

 - By phone, using the Parish Giving Scheme to give on a regular basis.